Ralph Waller

-Sir Ralph Waller KBE (born 11 December 1945) is Director of the Farmington Institute at Oxford, former Principal of Harris Manchester College, Oxford (1988-2018) and a Pro-Vice-Chancellor of the University of Oxford (2010-2018).
+Sir Ralph Waller KBE (born 11 December 1945) is Director of the Farmington Headteachers Institute at Jesus College, Cambridge, the former Principal of Harris Manchester College, Oxford (1988-2018) and a Pro-Vice-Chancellor of the University of Oxford (2010-2018).
 He is a British Methodist Minister.

-Ralph Waller was born in Lincolnshire and educated at the University of London (BD) and the University of Nottingham (MTh) and completed a PhD at King's College London.
+Ralph Waller was born in Lincolnshire and educated at the University of London (BD), the University of Nottingham (MTh) and King's College London (PhD).

 In 1994 he was awarded the UK Templeton Prize for progress in religion.
-He has been awarded honorary doctorates from universities in the United States, Europe and Great Britain, including a Doctor of Divinity from the University of Wales, a Doctor of Theology from the Uppsala University and a Doctor of Education from Liverpool Hope University.
+He has been awarded honorary doctorates from universities in the United States, Europe and Great Britain, including a Doctor of Divinity from the University of Wales, a Doctor of Theology from Uppsala University and a Doctor of Education from Liverpool Hope University.

 He is the MacWilliams Fellow in Divinity in the University of Wales, Trinity St David.
-He is a trustee of several charitable trusts, including the Thrombosis Research Institute and MGC Futures.
-He is the Chair of the Kalisher Trust, the Westminster College Trust and Vice-Chair of the governors of Harris Westminster Sixth Form Academy.
+He is a trustee of several charitable trusts, including the Thrombosis Research Institute, MGC Futures and the Ely Cathedral Trust.
+He is a former Chair of the Kalisher Trust and now a member of the Senior Kalisher Counsel.
+He is the Chair of the Westminster College Trust and Vice-Chair of the governors of Harris Westminster Sixth Form Academy.
 He is an ecumenical canon of Christ Church Cathedral, Oxford and of Ely Cathedral.

+Ralph Waller is an Honorary Fellow of Homerton College, Cambridge, and an Emeritus Fellow of Harris Manchester College, Oxford.

 He was knighted in the Queen's Birthday Honours of 2018 for services to education.